 To help further with preventing the premature skin ageing, use a skincare product that contains colloidal gold, the main ingredient in 24k Gold & Rosehip Rejuvenating Cream.
 Colloidal Gold is known for its excellent antioxidant and anti-inflammatory properties, hence it helps slow down the appearance of signs of ageing.

-Advanced Glycation End (AGE) Products
+Glycation and Advanced Glycation End Products (AGEs)

 What to do: